Medium chain triglycerides (MCTs) are triglycerides with two or three fatty acids, having tails that are 6-12 carbons in length (1).

 The Garden of Life MCT oil is formulated by doctors who know and understand just what your body needs for optimal health.
 This 100% organic blend of MCT oil is unflavored, gluten-free and hexane-free while also being Non-GMO and Vegan certified.

-This MCT oil is a great option for those who follow keto or paleo lifestyles.
 It is blended to be gentle on your digestive system, quickly providing you with mental focus and better energy shortly after use.
-You can purchase this oil in a 2 pack or individual sizes of 16 oz. or 32 oz.

 This MCT oil is made in the USA, Non-GMO, 100% natural and keto/low carb friendly.